wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 _KISS_ stands for _keep it simple stupid_.
 It's said that Kelly Johnson, a renowned aeronautical engineer from Lockheed, coined the term.
-Johnson is best known for his planes and jets key to the World War II's Allies victory.
+Johnson is best known for his planes and jets key to the World War II Allies victory.

 Kelly is also known for his management style that became norm in his lifelong company, Lockheed.
 He led an area that became known as Skunk Works, the cradle of all his brilliant creations.
 As per Ben Rich, author of Johnson's posthumous
 biography:

-> a concentration of a few good people... applying the simplest, most
+> a concentration of a few good people… applying the simplest, most
 > straightforward methods possible to develop and produce new products
 >
 > -- Ben Rich, describing the Skunk Works division